DanielWilliamClarke/advent_of_code/aoc_2025/README.md

 ### Why This Pattern

 - `Day` is the runtime bundle for a puzzle: it keeps the file paths plus callable pointers to `part1`/`part2`, and its `run` method centralises I/O, memory management, and timing so every day inherits the same harness.
-- `Days` is the compile-time dispatcher: `makeDay` converts whatever the module exports into a `Day`, `get` selects the right module for the CLI argument, and `run` hands execution over to the shared harness.
+- `Runner` is the compile-time dispatcher: `getImpl` selects the right module for the CLI argument, and `run` hands execution over to the shared harness.
 - This lets each day module focus solely on puzzle logic (`input_path`, `example_path`, `part1`, `part2`) while the framework guarantees consistent orchestration and reporting.
-- The split keeps infrastructure changes confined to `util/day.zig` and `main.zig`, so adding instrumentation or new features does not touch puzzle code.
+- The split keeps infrastructure changes confined to `util/day.zig`, `util/runner.zig`, and `main.zig`, so adding instrumentation or new features does not touch puzzle code.

 ### Key Zig Concepts